ISSUIUC/ISS_SILSIM/README.md

 ```
 ## Feature ToDo List

-- [ ] Incorporate sensors into Rocket object
+- [x] Incorporate sensors into Rocket object
-	- [ ] Create a list of sensors
+	- [x] Create a list of sensors
-	- [ ] Enumerate sensors and update their data
+	- [x] Enumerate sensors and update their data
-	- [ ] Add noise and bias injection
+	- [x] Add noise and bias injection
+- [ ] Create a "FlightSoftware" class that encapsulates flight software being tested.
+	- [ ] Could have containers that sort-of emulate threads
+	- [ ] Some sort of way of injecting faults or halting threads would be cool
+- [ ] Utilize an XML parsing library to take in OpenRocket design files (.ork)
+	- [ ] Choose one of many libraries; RapidXML, pugiXML, etc..
+	- [ ] Implement a constructor for Rocket class that'll take a .ork file
 - [ ] Create an "Atmosphere" class that governs air pressure/density properties
 	- [ ] Parameters could vary by altitude
 	- [ ] How to propogate atmospheric variables to other classes?
 	- [ ] Use existing atmospheric databases and interpolate
+	- [ ] How to model wind???
 - [ ] Look into a better method of trajectory visualtization
 	- [ ] Possibly PyBullet?
-- [ ] Create a "FlightSoftware" class that encapsulates flight software being tested.
-	- [ ] Could have containers that sort-of emulate threads
-	- [ ] Some sort of way of injecting faults or halting threads would be cool
 - [ ] Add graphical arrows in simulation playback to illustrate in-flight forces
 - [ ] Make a logging library that is modular and accepts data from configurable sources
 	- [ ] Decide on mechanism and architecture of logging system